ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/ComparingExample.rst

    :requires: comparison

-Comparables and comparators: An example
+Comparables and Comparators: An Example
 =======================================

 *Note*: This example treats comparables and comparators, as they work in Java.